georgevreilly/georgevreilly.github.io/content/__drafts/WordleFinder.rst

         def emojis(self, separator=""):
             return separator.join(t.emoji for t in self.tiles)

-I presented the simplified version of ``GuessScore.make`` above.
+For brevity, I presented a minimal version of ``GuessScore.make`` above.
 Here's the version with robust validation.
-It's certainly more verbose,
-but it ensures that no typos in the score slip through:
+More verbose, but it ensures that no typos in the score slip through:

 .. code-block:: python